How to optimise your multilingual content strategy

 Choose your translation partners carefully.
 While machine translation may never be as reliable as a human – and certainly shouldn’t be considered as a cheap alternative with the technology currently available – most translation companies now offer automated verification of human-translated text, and checking of accuracy, adherence to a glossary and so on.

-This may seem obvious, but the translator must always be a native speaker of the destination language.
+This may seem obvious, but the translator must always be a native speaker of the target language.
 If you get something translated back into your native language and it reads like an eight-year-old wrote it, the chances are the agency is cutting corners by using someone whose mother tongue is the source language.
 Don’t tolerate pidgin – it just means more subbing and rewriting work.

 Don’t gloss over the glossary